Party for the Animals: Electoral breakthrough

 The electoral breakthrough for the PvdD occurred at the 2004 European elections.
 The party won 3.22% of the votes (153.432 votes), not enough to win a seat, but a sharp improvement compared to their 2003 result.
 In 2006 the party won their first seats in the Tweede Kamer, with Marianne Thieme and Esther Ouwehand being elected to parliament.
 The party gained a lot of attention due to a number of prominent lijstduwers, such as Paul Cliteur, Maarten 't Hart, Kees van Kooten, Rudy Kousbroek, Georgina Verbaan and Jan Wolkers.

 The Party won nine seats in eight provinces in the 2007 Dutch provincial elections, securing one seat in the Eerste Kamer.
-In 2010 the party won representation on the local councils of Amsterdam, Rotterdam, Utrecht, Arnhem, Gouda, Vlagtwedde and Pijnacker-Nootdorp, which meant that the PvdD secured representation on every level of government in the Netherlands.
+In 2010, the party won representation on the local councils of Amsterdam, Rotterdam, Utrecht, Arnhem, Gouda, Vlagtwedde and Pijnacker-Nootdorp; this meant that the PvdD secured representation on every level of government in the Netherlands.

-In consequent elections the electoral support for the PvdD remained relatively stable, winning two seats in the Tweede Kamer in 2010 and 2012.
-In 2014 the party won representation to the European parliament and joined the European United Left-Nordic Green Left parliamentary group.
+In consequent elections, the electoral support for the PvdD remained relatively stable, winning two seats in the Tweede Kamer in 2010 and 2012.
+In 2014, the party won representation to the European parliament and joined the European United Left-Nordic Green Left parliamentary group.

-In 2017 the party gained its best result to date, winning five seats in the Tweede Kamer.
+In 2017, the party gained its best result to date, winning five seats in the Tweede Kamer.
 On 16 July 2019 Femke Merel van Kooten split from the PvdD caucus and continued as an independent member of parliament.
 The reason for the split was that Van Kooten criticized the narrow political focus of the party, which in her opinion focused too much on ecology and animal rights.